 Travel to the EU, Switzerland, Norway, Iceland or Liechtenstein changed from 1 January 2021 and travellers should be aware that they may need to take the following action before they travel:

-1. Check if you need to renew your passport.
+- Check if you need to renew your passport.
 On the day you travel, you’ll need your passport to be valid for at least 6 months and be less than 10 years old (even if it has 6 months or more left).
 If you do not renew your passport, you may not be able to travel to most EU countries and Iceland, Liechtenstein, Norway and Switzerland.
+These rules do not apply to travel to Ireland.
+You can continue to use your passport as long as it’s valid for the length of your stay.

-2. Check that you are covered for healthcare abroad.
-You should always get appropriate travel insurance with healthcare cover before you go abroad since the European Health Insurance Card (EHIC) will not be valid from 1 January 2021.
-It’s particularly important you get travel insurance with the right cover if you have a pre-existing medical condition.
+- It’s particularly important you get travel insurance with the right cover if you have a pre-existing medical condition.
 This is because the EHIC scheme covers pre-existing conditions, while many travel insurance policies do not.